“Clients sign up for SEO and Content Marketing services, but it is web traffic that they are interested in.”

 Step 1: SEO Audit & How It Helps Website Traffic

-There are many aspects of a website and full website SEO audit will review all of them.
-The benefits here are two-fold: you both discover errors and issues that need to be fixed, and find opportunities to improve your site further so it’s running at its full potential.
+There are many aspects of a website and a full website SEO audit will review all of them.
+The benefits here are two-fold: you both discover errors and issues that need to be fixed and find opportunities to improve your site further so it’s running at its full potential.

 Technical SEO Audit

-- Make a list of keywords clients may use to search for your services (using Google AdWords, Webmaster tools, and plain old search)
+- Make a list of keywords clients may use to search for your services (using Google AdWords, Google Seach Console, and plain old search)

 - Research your competitors and see which keywords they use (you can use SEMRush for checking your competitors’ organic and paid keywords)